Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Mark 10

 Summary.
-In this chapter, the Lord has prepared His disciples again about what will happen to Him; the disciples have no idea what will happen to Him and them, but the Lord starts to tell about His suffering coming up and that He will rise again after three days.
+In this chapter, the Lord has prepared His disciples again about what will happen to Him; the disciples have no idea what will happen to Him and them, but the Lord started to tell about His suffering coming up and that He would rise again after three days.
 As the time of departure of the Lord approaches, we can say something of the traveling of the Lord.
-Even the Lord knows that His time is coming, but this does not stop Him from traveling.
-On each day, the Lord works and meets people teaching them to come to the kingdom of God.
-He always points out to people to come to the right path.
+Even though the Lord knows full well that His departure time is coming, this does not stop Him from traveling.
+On each day, the Lord works and meets people, calling them to come to the kingdom of God.
+He always points out to people to come to the right way.
 As we go further on through the chapters of the Gospel, we will see the difficulty the Lord is facing each day as He is traveling.
-Each day the Lord knows that His time of departure comes closer, but this does not make Him stop preaching and calling to Him all those that belong to Him; the time is short, and the Lord has more work to do that is why He never stopped traveling, He tried to bring the most that the Father has called, that is His work on earth.
+Each day, the Lord knows that His time of departure comes closer, but this does not make Him stop preaching and calling to Him all those who belong to Him; the time is short, and the Lord has more work to do.
+That is why He never stopped traveling; He tried to bring the most that the Father has called, which is His work on earth.
 Here in this chapter, we can highlight four verses about the Lord's traveling.
-1) Mark 10:1 tells that the Lord went to the region of Judea beyond Jordan.
+Mark 10:1 tells that the Lord went to the region of Judea beyond Jordan.
 Here crowds followed Him, and the Pharisees from that region came to test Him with questions.
-The Lord teaches people about divorce, Moses' law, and the Kingdom of God.
-2) In Mark 10:17, we are told that Jesus sets out on His journey, and a man comes to Him and asks, "what shall I do that I may inherit eternal life."
+The Lord teaches people about divorce and Moses’ law, and the Kingdom of God.
+2) In Mark 10:17, we are told that Jesus sets out on His journey, and a man comes to Him and asks, “what shall I do that I may inherit eternal life.”
 Here at this time, the Lord told all humans to know that those who love riches and wealth on earth will have a hard time entering into the kingdom of God.
-Treasures on this earth are as a wall between faith and following the teaching of the Lord; you want to follow, but you have the wall, and when you want to cross over, the love of riches pulls you down.
+Treasures on this earth are as a wall between faith and to follow the teaching of the Lord; you want to follow, but you have the wall, and when you want to cross over, the love of riches pulls you down.
 You can have money and things on this earth, but if you do not love them, you will find the way to go to heaven; the Lord does not teach believers to be poor but not to put their love towards riches.
-3) In Mark 10:32, Jesus and His disciples are on the road going up to Jerusalem.
-Here is where Jesus teaches His disciples again about His suffering.
+3) In Mark 10:32, the Lord Jesus and His disciples are on the road going up to Jerusalem.
+Here is where the Lord Jesus teaches His disciples again about His suffering.
 During this time, James and John come to Him with a request.
-The Lord uses this situation to teach the disciples to be servants of the Lord as He Himself came down on earth to serve all humans and "give His life as a ransom for many."
-4) Mark 10:46 tells us that Jesus and His disciples came to Jericho.
-As they were leaving Jericho, a great crowd followed, and Jesus stopped and showed mercy to a blind beggar called Bartimaeus and healed him.
+The Lord uses this situation to teach the disciples to be servants of the Lord as He Himself came down on earth to serve all humans and “give His life as a ransom for many.”
+4) Mark 10:46 tells us that the Lord Jesus and His disciples came to Jericho.
+As they were leaving Jericho, a great crowd followed, and the Lord Jesus stopped and showed mercy to a blind beggar called Bartimaeus and healed him.

-1 And He arose from there and comes into the borders of Judea and beyond the Jordan: and multitudes come together unto Him again; and, as He was accustomed to, He taught them again.
+[1] And having risen from there, He comes into the region of Judea and beyond the Jordan; and multitudes come together to Him again; and, as He has been accustomed, He taught them again.

-2 And there came unto Him Pharisees, and asked Him, Is it lawful for a man to put away his wife? trying Him.
+[2] And having come to Him, the Pharisees inquired of Him, Is it lawful for a man to put away a wife?
+Testing Him.

-3 And He answered and said to them, What did Moses command you?
+[3] And answering, He said to them, What did Moses command you?

-4 And they said, Moses allowed to write a bill of divorcement, and to put her away.
+[4] And they said, Moses allowed to write a roll of divorce, and to put her away.

-5 But Jesus said to them, For your hardness of heart he wrote you this commandment.
+[5] But Jesus said to them, Because of your hardness of heart he wrote you this commandment.

-6 But from the beginning of the creation, Male and female made He them.
+[6] However, from the beginning of the creation, male and female He made them.

-7 For this cause shall a man leave his father and mother, and shall cleave to his wife;
+[7] On account of this will a man leave his father and mother, and be cleaved to his wife;

-8 and the two shall become one flesh: so that they are no more two, but one flesh.
+[8] and the two will be one flesh; therefore, they are no longer two, but one flesh.

-9 What therefore God has joined together, let not man put apart.
+[9] What therefore God has joined together, let not man separate.

-10 And in the house the disciples asked Him again of this matter.
+[10] And in the house the disciples asked Him again concerning this.

-11 And He says to them, Whosoever shall put away his wife, and marry another, commits adultery against her:
+[11] And He says to them, Whoever shall put away his wife, and shall marry another, commits adultery against her;

-12 and if she herself shall put away her husband, and marry another, she commits adultery.
+[12] and if she herself shall put away her husband, and should marry another, she commits adultery.

 Comments Mark 10:1-12 For Mark 10:1-9 see Comments Matthew 19:1-9.